Best Illinois Private High Schools Offering Equestrian Sport (2025)

-The best top ranked offering equestrian sport private high schools in Illinois include Kemmerer Village School and Loyola Academy.
+The top ranked offering equestrian sport private high schools in Illinois include Loyola Academy and Kemmerer Village School.

-The average acceptance rate is 83%, which is lower than the Illinois private high school average acceptance rate of 86%.
+The average acceptance rate is 83%, which is higher than the Illinois private high school average acceptance rate of 81%.

 50% of private high schools offering equestrian sport in Illinois are religiously affiliated (most commonly Catholic).